EricCasey/Linkedin-Growth-Hack-V2/README.md

 ### Recommendations

 Linkedin could mitigate this by setting a internal limit of notifications sent to users stemming from a single user.

+There are some gateways with Captcha filters for bots but as long as you don't login to Linkedin on your phone or primary computer then you don't appear to be detected (using a 20s <speed>).
+After you run this you'll get a the captcha page next time you login (So LI is checking if you're a robot AFTER your robot is done it's job).

 ### See It In Action